How years of online misinformation erupted into real-world insurrection

 On Wednesday afternoon, when President Trump responded to the Capitol insurrectionists, it was far from a rebuke.
 Instead, he affirmed their reason for gathering: “We had an election that was stolen from us.
 It was a landslide election and everyone knows it, especially the other side,” he said.
 “But you have to go home now.
 We have to have peace.
 We have to have law and order.”

+But he went even further than that, extending his devotion to the people who stormed the Capitol rather than condemning them.
 “We love you, you’re very special,” he told the rioters.
 Facebook, Twitter, and YouTube all pulled down the video from their platforms.
 It was a remarkable move given that all three have previously balked at removing the President’s posts.
 Twitter even suspended the president’s account for 12 hours and raised the possibility of banishing him altogether for further infractions.
 But it’s unclear whether this action will ultimately do any good.
-The bigger message was that the president did not condemn the group that overtook the Capitol.

-The current unrest at the Capitol will dissipate, but it’s not clear the distrust will.
+Wednesday’s unrest at the Capitol has dissipated, but it’s not clear the distrust will.
 During the day of disruption, people posting to a pro-Trump message board were suggesting that the message board itself was operated by opponents 0f the president.
-The ethos of trusting no one runs so deep that the group doesn’t seem to even trust itself.
+The ethos of distrust runs so deep that the group doesn’t seem to even trust itself.